Robin Byrd

-Robin Byrd (born April 6, 1957) is an American former pornographic actress and the host of The Robin Byrd Show, which has appeared on leased access cable television in New York City since 1977.
+Robin Byrd (born April 6, 1957) is an American former pornographic film actress and the host of The Robin Byrd Show, which has appeared on leased access cable television in New York City since 1977.

-Background
+Early life

-Robin Byrd was born and raised in New York City, New York.
-A child of adoption, she has never been able to identify her birth parents, due to the unwillingness of her adoptive mother to reveal that information and sealed birth and adoption records under New York state law.
+Robin Byrd was born and raised in New York City.
+She was adopted at a young age.
+Byrd says she has been unable to identify her birth parents, due to sealed birth and adoption records under New York state law.

-At the time of filming the porn film Debbie Does Dallas, Byrd was living in New York City and was still known as Robin Cohen.
 After taking college classes in marketing and advertising at Baruch College and dropping out as a senior, she attended the School of Visual Arts and worked as a nude model for art classes.
-She subsequently starred in porn films during the late 1970s, including a role in the previously mentioned Debbie Does Dallas.
+She performed in pornographic films during the late 1970s and early 1980s, including a role in Debbie Does Dallas (1978).

 Public access

 After guest-hosting on a leased access show called Hot Legs, Byrd changed the name to The Robin Byrd Show in 1977.
-The show has aired continuously since then, though it now shows reruns rather than live episodes.
+The show was initially broadcast on Channel J in New York City.
+The final show was aired in 1998; it later appeared in reruns interspersed with occasional newer segments.
 Each episode features Byrd in her trademark black crochet bikini and white fingernail polish, on an all-red set with a large, heart-shaped neon sign that bears the name of her show.
 Male and female porn stars and strippers appear as guests and perform fully nude stripteases, sometimes also taking calls from viewers.
 Byrd and her guests also frequently engage in onscreen sexplay by the end of the episode.
 Each show customarily ends with all the guests dancing to Robin's recording of a bawdy novelty tune, "Baby, Let Me Bang Your Box".

+Byrd hosted the 2004 documentary Access Nation.

-Time Warner legal issues
+Time Warner Cable lawsuit

-Byrd and Al Goldstein were in a long-standing legal battle with Time Warner Cable (and its predecessor, Manhattan Cable), which wanted to scramble all adult-oriented content so that subscribers had to send in written requests to view it.
+Byrd and her co-producer Al Goldstein were in a long-standing legal battle with Time Warner Cable (and its predecessor, Manhattan Cable), which wanted to scramble all adult-oriented content so that subscribers had to send in written requests to view it.
 In 1978, the Eighth Circuit Court of Appeals struck as unconstitutional the Federal Communications Commission (FCC) mandatory access regulations under which Byrd and Goldstein had challenged the cable provider's actions, but the U.S. Supreme Court disposed of the case on other grounds.

-In 1995, the issue was again before the United States Court of Appeals for the District of Columbia Circuit, which upheld the regulations and ruled that Time Warner's requirement for written requests was a violation.
+In 1995, the issue was again before the United States Court of Appeals for the District of Columbia Circuit, which upheld the regulations and ruled that TWC's requirement for written requests was a violation.
 As of 2007, The Robin Byrd Show continues to be aired unscrambled and uncut although with disclaimers that the content is not for children to watch.